liAmirali/XOpro/README.md

 # XO pro

-## How to see the game
+## How to run the game

-### Web Game
+### Web Game (html file)

 In your browser, open the file:

     /www/index.html

 Note: You have to resize the browser window to something like a phone screen.
+It hasn't been responsive yet.

 ### APK File